Brolivar/Lost-Found-App/README.md

-:black_square_button: Chat to contact with other item's owner (notifications as well).

-:black_square_button: Expand the user profile section, adding the functionality to modify and delete items, user information, and user thumbnail.

-:black_square_button: Leave just the "Lost" and "Found" categories, and take the "Adoption" category to make another app just for pet adoption (based on the other one).
+:black_square_button: Take away completely the "adoption" category (leaving just Lost and found categories in the app).
+This is intented to apart from publishing the lost & found app, publish another app just for pet adoption, based on the finished lost & found one.

 :black_square_button: Final UI redesign; having a cleaner and smoother interface to fully satisfy the upcoming real users.